myamout/Ethereum_Primer/README.md

   });
 }
 ```
-First we'll need to create a contract object using truffle-contract.
-As I mentioned earlier web3.js allows us to interact with our smart contracts, however by using truffle we'll be using promises which in turn makes the interactions better as each step will be completed before the other is started.
-Just like our web3 contract the truffle-contract needs the abi and byte code we generated.
-So lets dive in...
-Notice the `.at(contractAddr)`, I mentioned this earlier.
-Our smart contract already exists on the testrpc so we can access it by passing in the address it lives at.
-We'll do this by getting it from the contractAddr.txt file.
-Lets break down our promise now.
-The first promise returns an instance object.
-This object is essentially our smart contract, we'll use the instance object to call store method.
-Lets go over the method call `instance.storeInVault(info, {from: web3.eth.accounts[0]});`So first we pass in our function's parameter, a string (Solidity will convert it to a bytes32 hex string).
-If you're wondering where the info variable came from, it's a command line parameter we pass in.
-Next we need to specify which wallet address is accessing the method.
-This is for transaction purposes, remember since we are updating some variable we need to pay some gas.
-Each function has a predetermined gas cost that will get subtracted out of our wallet.
-An address is also required since our method calls for the `msg` object.

-The next promise returns the response from the contract's function.
-The response will be an object that includes the transaction hash, reciept, and other values.
-You'll be able to explore these values, but I won't be covering that here.
-Lastly, we'll need to catch our promise with a simple error catch function.
-You've now interacted with your first smart contract!
+The first set here is to use `truffle-contract` to create a contract object so we can interact with our deployed smart contract using promises.
+After that we'll need to use our provider constant to point our contract object to the testrpc instance.
+Now lets go over the function.
+  - `VaultContract.at(contractAddr)...` will access a VaultContract object that lives on the testrpc at that address.
+  - When the contract is accessed it returns an instance object.
+This object is what we'll use to call all of the functions inside of our smart contract
+`instance.storeInVault(info, {from: web3.eth.accounts[0]});` calls our storeInVault function.
+We pass in a string we've defined as a command line argument ("helloworld") and we need to pass in a wallet address.
+Remember our mapping variable uses an address as the key to each value.
+Since we pointed our Web3 object to the testrpc we can use one of the ten accounts we get for free.
+Our final step in our promise chain prints out the response our transaction generates.
+You should see an object that contains the transaction hash, block number, amount of gas used, etc.

-  - Run the command `yarn addinfo` to update our mapping variable
+Run the command `yarn addinfo` to add a value to our mapping variable.
+Inside the testrpc window you should see the transaction hash upon completion.

 ### Getting Our Saved Variable
 Now that we have something saved inside of our mapping object, lets get it back out!
 Again here's the needed code, and lets walk through it